DETAILED ACTION

 As to claim 8, wherein the heat dissipation sheet is disposed within a range where the disposition space and the extending part are positioned in an axial direction of the distal end part body (axially, the sheet 66 overlaps the extending parts and disposition space, as shown in Fig.4).

-As to claim 9, wherein the extending part is disposed only at a position facing the exposed part of the imaging device in a circumferential direction of the distal end part body (as shown in Fig.4, disposed only on one side of the imaging device).
+As to claim 9, wherein the extending part is disposed only at a position facing the exposed part of the imaging unit in a circumferential direction of the distal end part body (as shown in Fig.4, disposed only on one side of the imaging device).

 Claim Rejections - 35 USC § 103